Azure/AKS/examples/istio-based-service-mesh/security/cert-manager-letsencrypt/readme.md

 ## Objectives
 * Deploy bookinfo demo app, expose a secure HTTPS service using simple TLS.
-* Demonstrate HTTPS connections for Azure Service Mesh workloads using cert-manager and let's encrypt as the certificate authority.
+* Demonstrate HTTPS connections for Istio-based service mesh workloads using cert-manager and let's encrypt as the certificate authority.

 > [!Note]
 > Kubernetes ingress for Istio-based service mesh is an `allowed` feature.
 More details on configuration options [here](https://learn.microsoft.com/en-us/azure/aks/istio-support-policy#allowed-supported-and-blocked-customizations)